MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_set_device_xmit_properties.md

 ## -remarks

 By default, the maximum permitted transmission speed is the physical maximum.
-A driver should use this request to lower the maximum permitted speed.</p>
+A driver should use this request to lower the maximum permitted speed.